Craftjakob/Config-API/README.md

 > The Config Screen is automatically added to your project.
 > - In Forge and NeoForge, it's in the mods screen, there you can click on 'Config' to open the screen
 > - Fabric and Quilt has currently no Config Screen, but it will have one maybe via the 'Mod Menu' Mod
+>
+> If you want to customize your config background, then you need to edit your 'META-INF/mods.toml' in Forge or NeoForge
+> ```
+> [modproperties.${mod_id}]
+>    configBackground="minecraft:textures/block/deepslate.png"
+>    configListBackground="minecraft:textures/block/stone.png"
+> ```
+>  - All configs are shown in a list, that is the configListBackground and the configBackground is there, where the done, search and navigation's buttons are.